Davidhorn

 December 30, 2024

 After the success of season 1, our podcast “Beyond a Reasonable Doubt” is back with new episodes hosted by Dr. Ivar Fahsing.
-In the upcoming episodes, the renowned scholar and practitioner focuses on picking the brains of some of the biggest legends in Investigative Interviewing to discuss the gap between the theory and the practice and moving away from the “common sense” interrogation to science-based interviewing.
+In the upcoming episodes, the renowned scholar and practitioner focuses on picking the brains of some of the biggest legends in Investigative Interviewing and Police Interrogation to discuss the gap between the theory and the practice and moving away from the “common sense” interrogation to science-based interviewing.

 Summary